The gamma-construction and permanence properties of the (relative) $F$-rational signature: Abstract

 \section{Abstract}

 We study some permanence properties of the relative $F$-rational signature defined and studied by Smirnov--Tucker.
 We show that this invariant is compatible with the gamma-construction, and then derive other main results from the $F$-finite case established by Smirnov--Tucker.
+These results can be seen as quantitative versions of results on $F$-rationality of V\'elez.
 We also obtain limited results about the $F$-rational signature defined and studied by Hochster--Yao.
 We explore some features of the gamma-construction along the way, which may be of independent interest.

 \textsc{Conventions}.
 Throughout this paper, $p$ is a fixed prime number.
 All rings contain $\bF_p$.
 For an ideal $\fa$ of a ring $R$ and a positive integer $e$, $\ppower{\fa}{e}$ denotes the ideal generated by $\{a^{p^e}\mid a\in\fa\}$, or equivalently, the ideal generated by $\{a^{p^e}\mid a\in \Sigma\}$ where $\Sigma$ is a set of generators of $\fa$.
 The length of a finite length module $M$ over a ring $R$ is denoted $l_R(M)$, and usually just $l(M)$ if $R$ is clear from the context.
 An \'etale-local map of local rings is a local map of local rings that is a localization of an \'etale ring map.
 The completion of a local ring $A$ is denoted $A^\wedge$.